syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Tables.md

 ITable table = pptxDoc.Slides[0].Shapes[0] as ITable;

 //Insert a column at the specified index.
-Here, the existing first coulumn at index 0 is copied and inserted at column index 1
+Here, the existing first column at index 0 is copied and inserted at column index 1

 table.Columns.Insert(1, table.Columns[0].Clone());